fylgja/site/src/components/control.md

 order: 3
 ---

-The control component styles the default `input[radio]` and `input[checkbox]`.
-Allowing an easier control on the style of both these elements.
+The control component styles the default `input[radio]` and `input[checkbox]`, allowing an easier control on the style of both these elements.

 ## Installation